gabby2001/holberton-system_engineering-devops/0x17-web_stack_debugging_3/README.md

 ## Web stack debugging #3

-Learn how to use `stract` for debugging.
+Learn how to use `strace` for debugging.